Lavasier Tuinei

-Lavasier T. Tuinei (born September 29, 1990) is a former American football wide receiver.
+Lavasier T. Tuinei (born September 29, 1990) is an American former professional football wide receiver.
 He played college football at Oregon.

 College career

 Tuinei played college football as a wide receiver at the University of Oregon from 2009 to 2011.
 During his career he had 108 receptions for 1,212 yards and 12 touchdowns.
 He was the Offensive Player of the Game in the 2012 Rose Bowl after recording eight receptions for 158 yards and two touchdowns.

 Tuinei played only 9 games in his first season, adding 24 receptions for 217 yards and no touchdowns.

-In Lavasiers second season, he played 10 games, finishing the season with 36 receptions for 396 yards and 2 touchdowns.
+In Tuinei's second season, he played 10 games, finishing the season with 36 receptions for 396 yards and 2 touchdowns.